WebAssembly/spec/document/core/valid/conventions.rst

 In addition to field access written ${:C.FIELD}, the following notation is adopted for manipulating contexts:

-* When spelling out a context, empty fields are omitted.

 * ${:C, FIELD A*} denotes the same context as ${:C} but with the elements ${:A*} prepended to its ${:FIELD} component sequence.

 .. note::